Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Note that this model may not necessarily be more accurate than the original model.
 This is part of the challenge of the engineering design process.

-- How much did the pH of the vinegar solution change by the addition of the baking soda?
+- How did the pH, or the indicator color, of the baking soda solution change by the addition of the vinegar?

-- Was the pH of the original neutralized solution the same as the pH of the solution when the pump stopped running?
+- Was the indicator color (pH) of the original neutralized solution the same as the indicator color (pH) of the solution when the pump stopped running?

 - See the FAQ in the Help tab for more information on pH and this project.